Braunton was built in 1946 at Brighton Works, initially carrying the Southern Railway number 21C146.

 Enough of the machine had survived for it to be worth purchasing in 1996 by the West Somerset Railway Association.
 It was moved to the West Somerset Railway for restoration which was a big job, as with the exception of the frames, boiler and wheels (that all needed refurbishment), many parts needed to be sourced from classmates or built from scratch.
 In July 2007 was steamed for the first time since 1965.
 It re-entered service on the West Somerset Railway in September 2008 and after completing more than 10,000 miles in service and completing the necessary trials Braunton was able to return to mainline running in 2013.

 It is owned by and is currently being overhauled at Crewe.
-Its mainline certificate has expired but the boiler certificate is valid until 2017.
+Its mainline certificate has expired and the boiler certificate expired in 2017.

 |Home Base||Current Status||Owner|